Shopping on Poshmark Canada (and why buyers like it)

 • “Jet” = jet-black crystal color (often Swarovski Jet 280), not Victorian French jet glass.

 You’ll sometimes see “Sherman French jet” in modern online listings, but that is typically seller phrasing.
-For clarity and accuracy, describe Sherman black-stone pieces as jet-black crystal beaded jewelry, and reserve “French jet” for Victorian black glass imitation-jet items.
+For clarity and accuracy, describe Sherman black-stone pieces as jet-black crystal or beaded jewelry, and reserve “French jet” for Victorian black glass imitation-jet items.

 I buy and sell vintage jewelry and small collectibles, and I know many others who resell clothing.
 A criticism we sometimes hear is that we’re “stealing from the poor” when we shop at thrift stores and resell our finds.
 That idea sounds slightly plausible, but it really misses how the thrift system actually works.